TannaciousXP/spotify-search/prompt.md

 3 - The artists claim they "dont understand Americans" and give up on organizing their own song selection for concert.
 Using the top 3 albums, create a 15 song setlist.
 Each album should contribute X number of songs to the setlist where X is proportional to that album's realtive popularity.

 ```
-After I got their top 3 albums, for each artist I needed to figure out their ratio with
+After I got their top 3 albums ( if they had 3 albums), for each artist I needed to figure out their ratio of songs with the following:

-if they had 3 albums it would be =>
+if they had 3 albums it would be the formula would be =>
 (popularity + popularity + popularity) / 15 = ratio
 X = Math.round(popularity / ratio) returns the number of songs from each album